IanMadlenya/CNN-Based-Automatic-Statistical-Inference/README.md

-This code is used for the experiments in the paper R. Zhang, W. Deng, Michael Zhu, [Using Deep Neural Networks to Automate Large Scale Statistical Analysis for Big Data Applications](https://arxiv.org/pdf/1708.03027.pdf) ACML 2017.
+This code is used for the experiments in the paper [R. Zhang, W. Deng, Michael Zhu, Using Deep Neural Networks to Automate Large Scale Statistical Analysis for Big Data Applications] ACML 2017(https://arxiv.org/pdf/1708.03027.pdf).

 ### Prerequisite
 Linux, Python2.7, Caffe, R version > 3.3